postmannen/steward/README.md

 ]
 ```

-If the receiver `toNode` is down when the message was sent, it will be retried until delivered within the criterias set for `timeouts` and `retries`.
+If the receiver `toNode` is down when the message was sent, it will be **retried** until delivered within the criterias set for `timeouts` and `retries`.
+The state of each message processed is handled by the owning steward instance where the message originated, and no state about the messages are handled in the message broker.

+Since the initial connection from a Steward node is outbound towards the central message broker no inbound firewall openings are needed.

 ## Overview

-Send Shell Commands, HTTP Get, or Tail log files to control your servers by passing a message that will have guaranteed delivery if/when the subsribing node is available.
-Or for example send logs or metrics from an end node back to a central log subscriber.
+Send Request Methods to control your servers by passing a messages that will have guaranteed delivery  based on the criteries set, and when/if the receiving node is available.
 The result of the method executed will be delivered back to you from the node you sent it from.

+Examples of Request Methods:

+- **Any** shell command or script of your own choice.
+- HTTP Get.
+- Tail log files.

-Steward uses Nats as message passing architecture for the commands back and forth from nodes, where delivery is guaranteed, and where all of the processes in the system are running concurrently so if something breaks or some process is slow it will not affect the handling and delivery of the other messages in the system.
+Steward uses **NATS** as message passing architecture for the commands back and forth from nodes.
+Delivery is guaranteed within the criterias set.
+All of the processes in the system are running concurrently, so if something breaks or some process is slow it will not affect the handling and delivery of the other messages in the system.

-A node can be a server running any host operating system, a container living in the cloud somewhere, a rapsberry pi, or something else that needs to be controlled that have an operating system installed.
+A node can be a server running any host operating system, a container living in the cloud somewhere, a Rapsberry Pi, or something else that needs to be controlled that have an operating system installed.

+Steward can be compiled to run on all major architectures like **x86**, **amd64**,**arm64**, **ppc64** and more, with for example operating systems like **Linux**, **OSX**, **Windows** and **Android**.

 ## Inspiration

 The idea for how to handle processes, messages and errors are based on Joe Armstrongs idea behind Erlang described in his Thesis <https://erlang.org/download/armstrong_thesis_2003.pdf>.

-Joe's documents describes how to build a system where everything is based on sending messages back and forth between processes in Erlang, and where everything is done concurrently.
-I used those ideas as inspiration for building a fully concurrent system to control servers or container based systems by passing  messages between processes asynchronously to execute methods, handle errors if they occur, or handle the retrying if something fails.
+Joe's document describes how to build a system where everything is based on sending messages back and forth between processes in Erlang, and where everything is done concurrently.

+I used those ideas as inspiration for building a fully concurrent system to control servers or container based systems by passing  messages between processes asynchronously to execute methods, handle errors, or handle the retrying if something fails.

 Steward is written in programming language Go with NATS as the message broker.